« Back

 Permalink Mark Unread

-She gets dressed for an early fall hike and slips out of her room.
+She gets dressed for a late spring hike and slips out of her room.
 Neither father will be home for a few hours, which suits her just fine.

 She grabs her bag from the hallway banister; it's already packed.
 (Dad repacks it every time she uses it, which is his way of trying to encourage her to go out whenever she wants, as long as she's safe.
 If she goes long enough without hiking, she'll find it in her room instead of out here.)